drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

 .. _scds: https://github.com/kostkalab/scds

 scds_ is a transcription-based doublet detection software that uses two different methods to detect doublets - cxds and bcds.
+The cxds method uses marker genes that are not co-expressed to identify droplets that are likely doublets. bcds simulates doublet by adding droplet transcriptomes together and then uses variable genes to identify the probability a droplet is a doublet with a binary classification algorithm.
-We typically use the combined score of these two methods together but they can be use separately as well.
+We typically use the combined score of these two methods but they can be use separately as well.
 We have provided a wrapper script that takes common arguments for scds_ and we alsp provide an example script that you can run manually in R if you prefer.